Avamys Nasal Spray

 Avamys is a nasal spray which belongs to a group of medicines known as corticosteroids.
 Corticosteroids help to reduce inflammation in the body caused by a number of conditions.

-It is a treatment for the symptoms of allergic rhinitis, such as:
+It is a treatment for allergic rhinitis.

 What is Avamys used to treat?